Operational Alignment · Nonprofits

 How we get started

-Every engagement begins the same way — a real conversation about where your organization is and what it actually needs.
+Every engagement begins the same way - a real conversation about where your organization is and what it actually needs.
+I ask questions before I offer anything.
 Most engagements run 90 days.
-Some grow from there.
+The scope is shaped by your organization, not a preset structure.
 There's no formula.
 No package.
 Just focused, experienced support for the season your organization is in.

 Start the conversation →Get in touch